How are lung carcinoid tumors diagnosed?

 Medical history and physical exam

-If you have any signs or symptoms that suggest you might have a lung carcinoid tumor (or another type of lung tumor), your doctor will want to take a complete medical history, including your family history, to learn about your symptoms and possible risk factors.
+If you have any signs or symptoms that suggest you might have a lung carcinoid tumor (or another type of lung tumor), your doctor will take a complete medical history, including your family history, to learn about your symptoms and possible risk factors.

 A physical exam can give your doctor information about your general health, possible signs of lung carcinoid tumor, and other health problems.
 During your exam, your doctor will pay close attention to your chest and lungs.